juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 ## BELA Data Volume

-Provide a file directory to store all BELA's data.
-Suppose you call this directory `my-bela-files`.
+Provide a host directory to store all BELA's files.
+Suppose you call this host directory `host-directory`.
 You will mount it as volume `\bela-data` in the BELA container.
+See example Docker command below.

-This directory must provide durability equivalent to Amazon's EFS and must have backup procedures enabled.
+This directory must provide durability equivalent to Amazon's EFS and must have a backup procedure enabled.

 > [!CAUTION]
 > **The container must be configured as a single instance.** No more than one container can access the same file directory.
 The container cannot be configured for horizontal scaling.
+On Kubernetes, use the ReadWriteOnce access mode.

 ## Configure BELA